 - Slit-lamp examination — The slit lamp is a microscope that illuminates and magnifies the front of your eye.
 We examine your eyelids, lashes, cornea, iris, lens, and the fluid chamber in your eye.

 - Retinal examination — Sometimes called funduscopy or ophthalmoscopy, this is the examination of the back of your eye, where the retina, optic disc, and various blood vessels are found.
 For this exam, we usually dilate your eyes with eyedrops.
 These keep the pupil from getting smaller when a light is shown on it.

 - Glaucoma screening — Glaucoma is a disease where pressure builds inside your eyeball, intraocular pressure.
 This pressure damages the optic nerve and your vision.
 For this test, we usually use a puff of air shot onto the front of the eye.
 This measures the pressure in the eye.

-As you can see from what’s included in our Southside eye exams, we cover every aspect of your vision and its long-term health.
+During eye exams at our Chesapeake, VA office, our eye doctors evaluate every aspect of your vision and its long-term health.
 What’s the benefit in that?
 How important is clear vision to you?
 Correcting refractive errors is not difficult, but many people live with an old prescription that doesn’t match their current vision quality.
 That’s silly — our eye exams only take around an hour — when you think of what you’re missing by not seeing the world clearly.